ankane/str_enum/README.md

 # str_enum

-Don’t want to store enums as integers in your database?
+Don’t like storing enums as integers in your database?
 Introducing...

 String enums for Rails!! :tada: